 a.
 The final written warning is considered a last chance, and if an employee does not achieve improvement in performance/conduct, dismissal will normally be the result.

 b.
-The manager (or designee) and Employee Relations Director (or designee) must review the final written warning prior to it being issued to the employee.
+The manager (or designee) and Employee Relations/Human Resources must review the final written warning prior to it being issued to the employee.

 c.
 If deemed appropriate, an unpaid suspension may also accompany the final written warning as a severe reprimand.

 Any employee, including those on employment contracts of any type, may be dismissed at any time, with or without previous disciplinary action for any reason deemed appropriate by the College, including, but not limited to, neglect of job responsibilities, failure to perform in a proper and acceptable manner, conviction of a felony or a crime involving moral turpitude, impairment, willful disregard of express directives of the College, and/or refusal to follow written policies, rules, regulations, and procedures of the College.
 Refer to Termination Procedures for additional information.

 Termination of any employee on an extendible contract or during the term of a contract entitles the employee to institutional Due Process pursuant to Termination Procedures.
 Non-exempt employees and employees within their first six-month introductory period do not have access to institutional Due Process.

 II.
 Position Eliminations and Reductions in Force